misaellr/producthub/readme.md

 This is a Liferay Cloud project.
-Force build again.